IbrahimHeminJ/Social-Links-Page/README.md

 6. SEO and Meta-Tag Management
 - The system can provide SEO settings so that users can customize meta titles, descriptions and social preview images for their public pages.

-7. Media Upload and Hosting
-- The system can be improved by allowing users to upload and host images or small media files (for example profile banners) instead of only using external links.

 8. Multi-Language Support
 - The system can add localization so that the interface can be used in multiple languages depending on the user’s preference.